spzSource/spzSource.github.io/_posts/2018-09-15-build-modular-applications.md

         | - Service2.cs
 ```

 Does it pretty familiar for you? ;) I would say this is worst approach that I can imagine.
 Why it is bad?
-Well, there are many reasons:
+Well, there are many reasons...

 ### Reason #1 Hard to control changes across distributes teams